dotnet-project-file-analyzers/dotnet-project-file-analyzers.github.io/general/nuget-packages.md

 to give NuGet package authors a reference to create and publish high-quality packages.

-.NET project file analyzers provided rules for most of them:
+.NET project file analyzers provides rules for most of them:

 | Rule                             | Recomandation
 |:--------------------------------:|----------------------------------------------